 Many homeowners only build a deck once or twice in a lifetime.
 Because of this, a common trap that rookies fall into that causes unnecessary stress when DIY-ing a deck is not allowing themselves enough time to get their project started.
 Reliable deck contractors quickly book up months in advance.
 Oftentimes homeowners are disappointed to learn that there’s a significant wait time to having a deck built and that the early bird really does get the worm.
 If you’re considering working with a deck builder or building your own deck, here are deck components you should be aware of.

 Most homeowners falsely believe that only their deck’s flooring and railing must be replaced.
-Not replacing the footings at the same time can be an unwise decision.
+Not replacing the framing at the same time can be an unwise decision.
 Over time, the deck frame can fall victim to dry rot.
 This may not be evident until deck construction begins and the preexisting decking has been removed.
 Although the deck frame has the most important function of the deck, it’s the least expensive component to replace.

 When building a deck, it’s also important to consider the deck joist spacing.
 As part of the deck’s framing, joists are a sequence of long, horizontal pieces that act as a support system for the deck.
 The outline term for joists is “on center” which is the center-to-center distance between deck joists.
 12 inches on center is the best spacing for composite deck building because it will feel rock solid.
 16 inches on center can cause a composite deck to flex.
 With a wood deck, 16 inches on center feels rigid.